sydney-machine-learning/autoencoders_remotesensing/README.md

 # Dimentionality reduction framework with autoencoders for mineral exploration
+## Paper: An unsupervised machine learning framework based on dimensional reduction  and clustering methods for lithological mapping via remote sensing.

 # deeplearning_lithology-
 Detecting region lithology using deep learning and remote sensing